 I restarted multiple times, but didn’t get very far with progression.
 I tried to find land, but it was all taken, so I couldn’t build any where.
 Eventually, I gave up.
 You can read my original post on the game (https://cheerfulghost.com/GregoPeck/posts/3971/the-most-ambitious-and-most-improved-early-access-game-of-the-end-of-the-year ).
 However, Grapeshot released a single player mode for the game and I’ve returned to check it out.

 I would like to tame something, but I haven’t found anything at a high enough level that I want to tame.
 I think my single player settings will give me a max level of wild creatures that I can tame of 150 and I haven’t seen any yet.
 Some have been close, but not close enough for me.
 However, I was able to get started on building ships.
-I like the raft, but you have to go in the direction the wind blows and it doesn’t contain much space for anything, nor any way to defend yourself from ships of the damned (SOTD).
+I like the raft, but you have to go in the direction the wind blows and it doesn’t contain much space for anything, nor any way to defend yourself from Ships of the Damned (SOTD).
 Speaking of them, they are intimidating now.
 They now can be found in fleets, usually about four, but there could be many more in a single area of the map.
 I wish there were individuals (as it was earlier in the development of the game), which would let me practice fighting them and be less intimidating.
+Taking on a fleet of them by myself is definitely a challenge.

 It was around here, I think, that I found and added another mod.
 In Ark, I use one that significantly decreases the weight of items and increases stack sizes.
 I found one for Atlas and was able to collect and carry a lot more resources, which was very important as each new ship requires even more resources.
 The mod is called Custom Item Stacks.
 I also had trouble keeping my vitamin levels maintained, so I began using a mod called MultiVitamin, which lets you craft a multivitamin which will raise your vitamin levels to normal.
 This takes food of each kind and a medicinal herb, but is well worth it.
 Having a vitamin deficiency will cause you to lose health and eventually die (which will reset your vitamin level, making death actually kind of helpful w/out this mod).